apalarcon/LATTIN-docs/docs/source/lattin.rst

    :deprecated: No
    :private: No

-Below is the description of the functions within the main LATTINB module, specifically in the *trova.py* script.
+Below is the description of the functions within the main lattin functions.